OSGP/Config/eclipse/README.md

 The files in this directory are used to configure eclipse.

-- osgp.tar.gz contains the complete configured eclipse workspace for OSGP
+- osgp.tar.gz contains a configured eclipse workspace for OSGP.
+You only need to import the required projects